brbenji/pheonix-hmba/_narrative/2021-09-17-your-value.md

 When a musician wrestles with a new philosophy it comes out in their creations.
 Once created others can participate in and be changed by the concept.

 ## real value and worthy work
-Our culture neglected many vital aspects of life and musicians are uniquay qualified to bring that life back into culture.
+Our culture neglected many vital aspects of life and musicians are uniquely qualified to bring that life back into culture.

 It's not easy.
 It takes time.
 It costs money.
 Not anyone can do this.
 If you're willing to do this work, you deserve to be supported as you take it on.

 ### next
 Which brings us back to **Patrons**—your partners.
-Let's talk about them in the beginning of the next collection [**patreon | why and how**](/patreon/)
+Let's talk about them next.

 ### resources and references
 Awakening from the Meaning Crisis with John Verveake